YEASIN49/Hyperledger-Fabric-Fabcar/README.md

 node registerUser.js
 ```

-This will create a user under organization.
+This will create a user under organization (Org1).
 You will see a response like below:
 ![App Screenshot](./_readme-image/16.2-_register_user.png)

 Finally, we will power up our backend using: